 Khata Extract is getting details from the assessment register.
 The extract is required to get trade license, or to buy a particular property.
 It has the details of the property like the name, size of the property, use of the property (commercial purpose, residential), annual value, when assessed last.For getting a khata extract, owner of property has to give letter of requisition with property location and details.
 The fee is Rs.100/- per extract for a period of 5 years of the property.

 All property owners/holders who hold property within the BBMP jurisdiction are eligible to obtain a Khata.
-Obtaining a khata does not confer ownership of property but confers the person who liable to pay property tax.
-Property tax can be paid by property owners/holders who may or may not have Khata but it is important when you apply for any license of building or for trade, applying for loan from any banks.
+Obtaining a khata does not confer ownership of the property but confers liability to pay property tax.
+Property tax can be paid by property owners/holders who may or may not have a Khata; but it is important while applying for any license of building or trade, or for applying for a loan from any bank.

-For applying Khata registration, you needed to enclose following documents along with registration form.
+For applying for Khata registration, you need to enclose following documents along with the registration form.

 1. Documents required for property of land type- Revenue Pockets / BDA Reconveyed areas / Gramathana :

 i.
 Title deed (Reconveyed documents from BDA in case of BDA Reconveyed areas)